mattcass/boilerplate/README.md

 ensure all the correct vendor prefixes are included. `gulp` uses the `gulp watch` task, so it automatically runs every time a JS/Sass file changes.

-Using `gulp-plubmer` and `beepbeep` the terminal will beep to alert you  anytime there is a JavaScript or SASS error and log the error in the console without interupting the stream.
+Using `gulp-plubmer` and `beepbeep` the terminal will beep to alert you anytime there is a JavaScript or SASS error and log the error in the console.

-`gulp` also runs a local server on your machine and automatically reloads your browser any time there is a change to an html file, or css and js `dist` files.
+There is also a liverelaod script built in that automatically reloads your browser any time there is a change to an html file, or the css and js `dist` files.

 Folder structure
 -------------